ICPRplshelp/UofT-Timetable-Manager/README.md

 ## Running the project

+Run MainLoop in java/org

+For the version with the GUI, run GUIDisplay in java/org/phase2/gui/GUIDisplay

-Run the main file inside logincode/interfaceadapters If running Main does not work, you may need to edit your run configurations such that the
+If running Main does not work, you may need to edit your run configurations such that the